 A good hike has immense health and mental benefits for you, but only if you prioritize safety at all times.

-Remember that even experienced hikers can have problems if they loose focus.
-This is why, as a beginner to hiking it’s really important to remember the basic hiking safety rules.
+Remember that even experienced hikers can have problems if they lose focus.
+This is why, as a beginner in hiking it’s really important to remember the basic hiking safety rules.

 Hiking safety tips that are essential for beginners

 Don’t hike alone unless you are an expert hiker who knows the trail very well.